You will find out how to find Youtube keywords and research CPC, Competition, and much more in this article.

 How to find Google Organic Keywords of a YouTube Video using SEMrush

-Step #1: Go to SEMrush and login to your account.
+Step #1: Go to Semrush from here and log in to your account.

 Make sure you paste the video address with http:// block.
 Else you will get results for the root domain (www.youtube.com).
 By default, you will get results for Google.com (US version).
-If you want to get search results for any other country/terrorist, you can select the desired search engine.
+You can select the desired search engine if you want to get search results for any other country/terrorist.

-Step #3: I got lots of information about the dog training 101 video.
-Here is the information we want basically.
+Step #3: I got lots of information about the dog training 101 videos.
+Here is the information we want, basically.

-When I search “puppy training 101” on Google.com, I found the same status I got from SEMrush.
+When I searched “puppy training 101” on Google.com, I found the same status from Semrush.

-You can repeat this method for Bing and other Google country domains as well.
-If you are not sure what keywords your own YouTube videos are ranking on search engines, you can use SEMrush SEO tool to find them.
+You can also repeat this method for Bing and other Google country domains.
+If you are unsure what keywords your YouTube videos rank on search engines, you can use the Semrush SEO tool to find them.

-Takeaway: By using SEMrush, you can find keywords of your competitors’ videos.
+Takeaway: By using Semrush, you can find keywords from your competitors’ videos.
 Usually, those keywords might have a high monthly search volume.
-By utilizing specific methods, you can outrank competitor videos and get more views.
+You can outrank competitor videos and get more views by utilizing specific methods.

-What we can learn from using these keyword research techniques
+What can we learn from using these YouTube keyword research techniques?

-Here are a few lessons we can learn by following the above keyword research methods.
+We can learn a few lessons by following the above keyword research methods.

 - Keywords still matter: Without content, it is hard to understand the core of videos.

-- YouTube uses people’s signals to rank videos: If you target a wrong audience, they won’t watch your video thoroughly and/or report an abuse (inappropriate video, wrong category) and might dislike/downvote the video.
+- YouTube uses people’s signals to rank videos: If you target the wrong audience, they won’t watch your video thoroughly and/or report abuse (inappropriate video, wrong category) and might dislike/downvote the video.

-- Video tags are a ranking factor: By adding the most important keywords first, you can increase the traffic coming from YouTube search.
+- Video tags are a ranking factor: Adding the most important keywords can increase the traffic coming from YouTube searches.

 - AutoSuggest phrases are keywords: YouTube arrays phrases in a specific manner.
-Usually, they have huge monthly search volumes.
+Usually, they have substantial monthly search volumes.

 Yes, in some cases, that doesn’t happen.
-Still for some keywords, old, non-informative and ugly webpages rank higher on SERP.
+Still, old, non-informative, and ugly web pages rank higher on SERP for some keywords.

 Yet, you shouldn’t try to control search engine rankings yourself.
 Search engines don’t like that.